Nathaniel Hawthorne: The Wayside and Europe

 In May 1852, the Hawthornes returned to Concord where they lived until July 1853.
 In February, they bought The Hillside, a home previously inhabited by Amos Bronson Alcott and his family, and renamed it The Wayside.
 Their neighbors in Concord included Emerson and Henry David Thoreau.
+In July 1852, his younger sister, Maria Louisa, drowned in the disaster of the burning of the steamboat Henry Clay.

-That year, Hawthorne wrote The Life of Franklin Pierce, the campaign biography of his friend, which depicted him as "a man of peaceful pursuits".
+Hawthorne completed The Life of Franklin Pierce, the campaign biography of his friend, which depicted him as "a man of peaceful pursuits".
 Horace Mann said, "If he makes out Pierce to be a great man or a brave man, it will be the greatest work of fiction he ever wrote."
 In the biography, Hawthorne depicts Pierce as a statesman and soldier who had accomplished no great feats because of his need to make "little noise" and so "withdrew into the background".
 He also left out Pierce's drinking habits, despite rumors of his alcoholism, and emphasized Pierce's belief that slavery could not "be remedied by human contrivances" but would, over time, "vanish like a dream".

 With Pierce's election as President, Hawthorne was rewarded in 1853 with the position of United States consul in Liverpool shortly after the publication of Tanglewood Tales.
 The role was considered the most lucrative foreign service position at the time, described by Hawthorne's wife as "second in dignity to the Embassy in London".
 During this period he and his family lived in the Rock Park estate in Rock Ferry in one of the houses directly adjacent to Tranmere Beach on the Wirral shore of the River Mersey.
-Thus to attend his place of employment at the United States consulate in Liverpool, Hawthorne would have been a regular passenger on the steamboat operated Rock Ferry to Liverpool ferry service departing from the Rock Ferry Slipway at the end of Bedford Road.
+As his journal attests, to attend his place of employment at the United States consulate in Liverpool, Hawthorne was a regular passenger on the steamboat operating between Rock Ferry and Liverpool, which departed from the Rock Ferry Slipway at the end of Bedford Road.
 His appointment ended in 1857 at the close of the Pierce administration.
 The Hawthorne family toured France and Italy until 1860.
 During his time in Italy, the previously clean-shaven Hawthorne grew a bushy mustache.

 The family returned to The Wayside in 1860, and that year saw the publication of The Marble Faun, his first new book in seven years.
 Hawthorne admitted that he had aged considerably, referring to himself as "wrinkled with time and trouble".